I teach the following courses at UW-Madison on a regular basis:

 This course is a survey in the major figures and developments traditionally associated with Classical rhetoric in the ancient Greek and Roman worlds.
-Condensing nearly of millennia of material into 16 weeks is a labor worthy of Heracles and will necessarily involve some truncation and contextual detours; however, by the end of the course, you will have a working knowledge of most of the major texts in the Greek and Roman rhetorical traditions.
-In addition to reading the major figures, we will explore such issues as the canonical status of the “rhetorical tradition”; contemporary application of classical texts; and controversies that have arisen in the field over the issue of historiography.
+In addition to reading the major figures, we explore such issues as the canonical status of the “rhetorical tradition”; women in the ancient world; contemporary application of classical texts; and controversies that have arisen in the field over the issue of historiography.

 CA 610: Limits of the Human: The Rhetoric and Politics of Human Definition

 All definitions are arguments.
 The definition of the human being is an argument that has fascinated thinkers from Aristotle to contemporary bioethicists, and it remains an argument with significant philosophical, theological, ethical, and political implications.
 Using perspectives derived from rhetorical studies, disability studies, science studies, bioethics, and even science fiction, Limits of the Human explores how the human boundary has been rhetorically constructed, enforced, and transgressed at different points in history.